- Sports and Recreation»

 Step By Step Instructions for Building a Quinzee

 - Pile up the snow.
-This father and son don’t have a snow shovel.
-Scooping with their hands will work, but finding a big piece of birch bark would help.
+This father and son had a snow shovel.
+That was good planning.
+Otherwise, a big piece of birch bark might serve the purpose.

-- Tamp the pile of snow down firmly.
-Pile more snow on top until you feel you have made a shelter large enough for your needs.
+- Tamp down the pile of snow, then pile more on top until you feel you've made a shelter large enough for your needs.
 Tamp this down just as you did the first time.

-- Let the pile set for at least one hour, preferably two hours.
+- Let the pile sit for two hours.
 This is known as centering.
 Now that the snow isn't being moved, the process of re-crystallization is taking place.

 - Collect about thirty sticks that are at least the diameter of your thumb.
-Shorter sticks are pushed into the upper third of the dome and longer sticks into the sides.
-These will be guides about when to stop digging from the inside.
+Push shorter sticks into the upper third of the dome and longer ones into the sides.
+These will be indicators for when to stop digging the inside out.